Anarchy

 Anarchy is a form of society without rulers.
-As a type of stateless society, it is commonly contrasted with states, which are centralized polities that claim a monopoly on violence over a permanent territory.
+As a type of stateless society, it is commonly contrasted with states, which are polities that claim a monopoly on violence over a permanent territory.
 Beyond a lack of government, it can more precisely refer to societies that lack any form of authority or hierarchy.
 While viewed positively by anarchists, the primary advocates of anarchy, it is viewed negatively by advocates of statism, who see it in terms of social disorder.

 The word "anarchy" was first defined by Ancient Greek philosophy, which understood it to be a corrupted form of direct democracy, where a majority of people exclusively pursue their own interests.
 This use of the word made its way into Latin during the Middle Ages, before the concepts of anarchy and democracy were disconnected from each other in the wake of the Atlantic Revolutions.
 During the Age of Enlightenment, philosophers began to look at anarchy in terms of the "state of nature", a thought experiment used to justify various forms of hierarchical government.
 By the late 18th century, some philosophers began to speak in defence of anarchy, seeing it as a preferable alternative to existing forms of tyranny.
 This lay the foundations for the development of anarchism, which advocates for the creation of anarchy through decentralisation and federalism.

 Definition

 As a concept, anarchy is commonly defined by what it excludes.
-Etymologically, anarchy is derived from the αναρχία; where "αν" ("an") means "without" and "αρχία" ("archia") means "ruler".
-Therefore, anarchy is fundamentally defined by the absence of rulers.
+Etymologically, anarchy is derived from the αναρχία; where the prefix "αν" ("an") means "without" and the suffix "αρχία" ("archia") derives from "ruler" or "leader".
+Therefore, anarchy is fundamentally defined by the absence of rulers, leaders, or sovereigns.

 While anarchy specifically represents a society without rulers, it can more generally refer to a stateless society, or a society without government.
 Anarchy is thus defined in direct contrast to the State, an institution that claims a monopoly on violence over a given territory.
 Anarchists such as Errico Malatesta have also defined anarchy more precisely as a society without authority, or hierarchy.

 Anarchy is often defined synonymously as chaos or social disorder, reflecting the state of nature as depicted by Thomas Hobbes.
 By this definition, anarchy represents not only an absence of government but also an absence of governance.
 This connection of anarchy with chaos usually assumes that, without government, no means of governance exist and thus that disorder is an unavoidable outcome of anarchy.
 Sociologist Francis Dupuis-Déri has described chaos as a "degenerate form of anarchy", in which there is an absence, not just of rulers, but of any kind of political organization.
-He contrasts the "rule of all" under anarchy with the "rule of none" under chaos.
+He contrasts the "rule of all" under anarchy, which he considers to involve a process of consensus decision-making and self-governance, with the "rule of none" under chaos.

 Since its conception, anarchy has been used in both a positive and negative sense, respectively describing a free society without coercion or a state of chaos.